Choosing a data center commissioning agent is just as important as the design firm you select.

 The biggest obstacle is around insufficient existing infrastructure followed by organizational complexity, security and compliance concerns, lack of budget and resources, and lack of visibility into information and processes.

 You would expect that a facility would work the way it was designed to work but consider that a data center is actually a very complex machine.

 We know that each project is unique.

-Though many engineering firms loosely adhere to the general 5 Steps ASHRAE guidelines for commissioning buildings, not only do we have Mike Amstadt on our team (the guy who wrote the guidelines) we’ve added a few more steps of our own, starting with data center design philosophy.
+Though many engineering firms loosely adhere to the general 5 Steps ASHRAE guidelines for commissioning buildings (not only did we have people involved in their development), we’ve added a few more steps of our own, starting with data center design philosophy.

 When you ensure equipment is properly installed and fully integrated, it works the minute you flip the switch